 Fail to Maintain Place of Habitation: Maintain any place where animals are kept.
 Animal waste and other debris must be picked up and disposed of in such manner as to create no nuisance or hazard to health.
 When irrigating, caution must be taken to ensure that animal waste does not wash off the premises into any drainage of any kind, and/or onto sidewalks.

-7.6 Official Access Private Property
+27.6 Officials May Access Private Property

 Only if there is an immediate threat or exigent circumstances shall the Animal Control Officer be able to enter private property without threat of trespass or harm.
-Otherwise, if there is concern about the welfare of animals, any visit must be preceded with a written notice with a minimum of 72 hours notice.
+Otherwise, if there is concern about the welfare of animals, any visit must be preceded with a written notice with a minimum of 72 hours’ notice.

 27.7 Dangerous or Vicious Animals